NoSharp/a-hangman-game/README.md

     - Status Codes:
         - 404, Room not found
         - 400, Missing room_name
         - 200, Game found, request successful.
-            This object will have information abuot the websocket, game name, player data etc.
+The client is then expected to proceed and establish a connection with the websocket.
 ```json
     {
         "game": {